 Without a doubt we are living in difficult times with the current Covid-19 pandemic, and it is sometimes hard to see the light at the end of the tunnel, but this crisis will pass, and we will be able to go back to do the things we love to do in the company of our friends, family and work colleagues.

 In the meantime, it is more important than ever to look after our health, and fortunately we are still able to do that by exercising regularly, with the positive benefits of boosting our immune systems and maintaining our physical and mental health

 What are the government guidelines?

-So firstly, the current government guidelines at the time of writing are that it is ok to exercise outdoors in groups of no more than 5 with appropriate social distancing.
+So firstly, the current government guidelines at the time of writing are that it is ok to exercise outdoors in groups of no more than 6 with appropriate social distancing.
 Obviously these guidelines are fluid and region specific during the Pandemic so always check your local regulations first.
 The aim of the guidelines is to recognize the benefits to health, balanced against the need to protect ourselves and others from contracting the Corona virus.

 So then, provided you are maintaining social distancing while out for your run, walk or cycle, it really does not matter whether you go out for 20 minutes or 2 hours provided you are not exercising outside of your capacity.
 See the next section!